Metrizability of Mahavier products indexed by partial orders: Mahavier Products with Partial Orders

 \begin{definition} Let \(X\) be a topological space, \(f\subseteq X^2\) be a \(V\)-relation, and \(Q\) be a preorder.
 Then

 is the \term{Mahavier product}, considered as a subspace of the usual Tychonoff product \(X^Q\). \end{definition}

-This definition may be contrasted with other interesting subspaces of \(X^Q\) studied in general topology, such as the \(\Sigma\)-product.
-(We pose a question relating to compact subspaces of the \(\Sigma\)-product, known as Corson compacta, at the end of the paper.)
+When \(Q=\mathbb N\) and \(f\) is singleton-valued, then \(\maProd{X,f,Q}\) is the standard topological inverse limit with bonding map \(f\).
+This definition may be also contrasted with other interesting subspaces of \(X^Q\) studied in general topology, such as the \(\Sigma\)-product.
+(We pose a question relating to compact subspaces of \(\Sigma\)-product, known as Corson compacta, at the end of the paper.)

 In \cite{GitC}, the first author and Varagona showed the following.

 \begin{definition} A relation \(f\subseteq X^2\) satisfies \term{condition \(\Gamma\)} if there exist distinct \(x,y\in X\) such that \(\tuple{x,x},\tuple{x,y},\tuple{y,y}\in f\). \end{definition}